nikhil-31/Mixology/README.md

 ##Overview
 Application uses TheCocktailDb API to show a grid of cocktails in cardviews.
 Clicking on a cocktail shows a detail screen with
 Instructions and Ingredients required to prepare the cocktail.
 A navigation drawer is used to filter out different types of drinks according to alcohol content, Ingredients, Glass and many more and an option to save the favourite cocktails.
+The randomixer allows the user to browse through random cocktails.
+The app has a widget that shows a list of all the saved cocktails.
+There is support for both phones and tablets.
+The user can also search through the extensive using the search option

 ##Libraries used